 Are villa estates managed?

-Most Thai villa estates will have some level of management.
+When Buying Property In Thailand most Thai villa estates will have some level of management.
 Services can include the upkeep of common areas (roads, paths, landscaping), security, rubbish removal, pest control, a dedicated villa estate manager.
 Villa owners will be required to pay a monthly maintenance fee similar to that of a condominium.

 Are there any requirements for a foreign individual to buy a villa in Thailand?